eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : Otherwise, persistent caches are created with the same permissions as non-persistent caches.
 The permissions for non-persistent caches are `-rw-r-----`, or `-rw-rw----` if you also specify `-Xshareclasses:groupAccess`.

-: :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** It is good practice to set an application-specific cache directory to avoid sharing the default cache directory with the default cache, or other application caches that don't set a cache directory, and means that your application is therefore unaffected by a user running [`java -Xshareclasses:destroyAll`](xshareclasses.md#destroyall-cache-utility).
+: :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** It is good practice to set an application-specific cache directory to avoid sharing the default cache directory with the default cache, or other application caches that don't set a cache directory, and means that your application is therefore unaffected by a user running [`java -Xshareclasses:destroyAll`](xshareclasses.md#destroyall-cache-utility).
 See [Class data sharing: Best practices for using `-Xshareclasses`](shrc.md#best-practices-for-using-xshareclasses).

 ### `cacheDirPerm`